peldax/SimplePHPGallery/README.md

-# SimplePHPGallery
+# Simple PHP Gallery

-Simple web gallery written in PHP - the one I use on my website (http://gallery.peldax.com)
+Simple web gallery written in PHP - the one I use on my personal website (http://gallery.peldax.com).

+Feel free to use or contribute.

+## How to use

+1.)
+Download the sources and upload them to your server.

+2.)
+Create a directory named "album" in the same folder.

+3.)
+Copy your pictures/directories into the folder.